Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Improved the `grid` module by creating a simple `@mixin` to generate each grid step.
 Complexity is significantly lower now.
 - Properly configured the `grid` module for defaults, without anything stored in CSS variables it now weighs a nice `750bytes`.
 This will probably grow ever so slightly as soon as I get to add CSS variables.
+- Started using variables in `grid`, namely `--universal-padding`.
+Size increased only by `26bytes`.
+- Made `$_include-parent-layout` a hidden variable in `grid`.
+- Added scaffolding code in `grid` module, just in case someone decides to use it without any other modules.
+- Oddly enough, a flavor file with the default values and clean code is `1.82KB` gzipped, compared to `1.83KB` gzipped in **Fermion**, which means the variables and changes didn't really mess up size so far.
+Some changes need to be made and some things added, so it's quite probable that this will not be the final number, but still I am very happy about the results so far.